 What innovation will come from COVID-19?

 It’s very difficult to predict, but perhaps we can start by looking at the problems that have surfaced.
 Many small businesses in Europe and the US are at risk because they do not have enough runway money that lasts further than a month.
-In response, the UK announced the CBILS scheme and in the US small businesses have been allocated a total of $350 billion.
+Because of this financial worry, taxes may also be concerning to these businesses as they have to make sure they are paying on time and the right amount, so they may utilize the resources of small business accountants Birmingham services or services within their location, to give them that support during this unbalanced time.
+In response to these monetary issues, the UK announced the CBILS scheme, and in the US small businesses have been allocated a total of $350 billion.
 In France, hardship grants of up to €1,500 a month have been made available to small business owners.
 However, central banks either cannot administer this funding fast enough or look to a third party to do so.
-In the UK many have not received the funds and in the US the packages are administered by fintechs such as PayPal, Intuit and Funding Circle, services that come at a fee for central banks.
-Due to infrastructure, central banks across the world are either struggling to send funds to companies in a timely fashion, or are hit by fees from the private sector to do so.
+In the UK many have not received the funds and in the US the packages are administered by fintechs such as PayPal, Intuit, and Funding Circle, services that come at a fee for central banks.
+Due to infrastructure, central banks across the world are either struggling to send funds to companies in a timely fashion or are hit by fees from the private sector to do so.

 Could CBDCs be a solution to recently encountered problems?